emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 </template>;
 ```

-While the framework core team has reached consensus that template imports are
+While the Ember.js core team has reached consensus that template imports are
 the path forward, please note that the syntax shown in the examples above is
 hypothetical.
 While I'm personally a fan of the `<template>` tag syntax shown
 here, others are not, and details like this are still being hammered out in
 the RFC process and are highly likely to change.

-Speaking for the framework core team, we are trying to get better at updating
+Speaking for the Ember.js core team, we are trying to get better at updating
-the community when plans have changed but the _new_ plan isn't locked
+the community when plans have changed but the _new_ plan isn't locked in yet.
-in yet.

 So, consider this one of those situations.

-We know Module Unification, [as
+We know that the exact plan for Module Unification, [as laid out in the
-defined in the original MU RFC][mu], needs some changes before it's ready for
-prime time.
-We are still figuring out exactly what those changes are, and
+original RFC][mu], will need to change.
+How it changes is not yet certain,
+but we believe that some of the problems we wanted to solve with MU are
+better solved with template imports.

+But template imports are not a replacement of MU.
+They don't help with things
+like better isolation of an addon's services, or a more intuitive file system
+layout.
+Instead, we hope that template imports will better solve one aspect
+of MU, so its other benefits shine through even more clearly.

+If you are interested in following along and joining the design process, keep
-exactly the shape of the template imports design.
-Keep an eye on the [RFCs
-repo][rfcs], where we'll be sharing these proposals as soon as they're ready.
+an eye on the [RFCs repo][rfcs], where we post new proposals as soon as
+they're ready.

 [mu]: https://emberjs.github.io/rfcs/0143-module-unification.html
 [rfcs]: https://github.com/emberjs/rfcs

-The MU RFC was merged in late 2016.
-It's fair to ask why implementing MU has
+All that said, the MU RFC was merged in late 2016.
+It's fair to ask why
-taken this long, and why it took this long to realize we wanted to make
+implementing MU has taken this long, and why it took this long to realize we
-changes.
-In the spirit of transparency and overcommunication, I wanted to
+wanted to make changes.
+In the spirit of transparency and overcommunication,
-share a little bit of the history and evolution of MU from my perspective.
+I wanted to share a little bit of the history and evolution of MU from my
+perspective.

 ## A Little History